microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 1. Test data from custom data source should be easily associated with multiple test cases.

 ### Proposed solution
-Here is a solution using which test data can be easily assocaited with test case.
+Here is a solution for using custom data source in data driven tests.

 The test framework should define an interface `IDataSource` which can be extended to get data from custom data source.
-The defintion of this interface is as below :
 ```
     public interface IDataSource
     {